+Tobin Q =

+$$19.3$$

-Tobin Q = 19.3 -2.53Board Size + 0.74leverage + 2.64 outsider + 4.64 ownership+ 0.25 Size + 3.03 growth + 1.34ROA + 0.69 industry The regression results shows that when value of the corporate governance indicators/measures used in the study (board size, leverage, outsider, ownership, size, growth, ROA and industry) are zero, then the market value of the firms ' assets relative to their book value becomes 19.3.
-The results also shows that when there is unit increase in board size this would result to decrease in firms market performance by a factors of 2.53, unit increase in leverage would result to 0.74 increase in firms market performance, unit increase in ownership composition would result to 4.64 increase in firms market performance by 2.64, unit increase in ownership composition would result to 4.64 increase in firms market performance by 0.25, unit increase in growth would result to 3.3 increase in firms market performance by 1.34 and increase in industry would result increase in firm market performance by 1.34 and increase in industry would result increase in firm market performance by 1.69.
+-2.53Board Size + $0.74$ leverage + $2.64$ outsider + $4.64$ ownership+ $0.25$ Size + $3.03$ growth + $1.34$ ROA + $0.69$ industry

+The regression results shows that when value of the corporate governance indicators/measures used in the study (board size, leverage, outsider, ownership, size, growth, ROA and industry) are zero, then the market value of the firms 'assets relative to their book value becomes 19.3.
+The results also shows that when there is unit increase in board size this would result to decrease in firms market performance by a factors of 2.53, unit increase in leverage would result to 0.74 increase in firms market performance, unit increase in outsider would result to increase in firms market performance by 2.64, unit increase in ownership composition would result to 4.64 increase in firms market performance, unit increase in size of the firms would result to increase in firms market performance by 0.25, unit increase in growth would result to 3.3 increase in firms market performance, unit increase in ROA(profitability) would result to increase in firms market performance by 1.34 and increase in industry would result increase in firm market performance by factors of 0.69.